Swedish Transport Administration electric road program: Infrastructure

-The table on the right specifies Trafikverket's 2021 estimate for capital costs in million Swedish krona per two lane-kilometers or one road-kilometer: 12.4 for overhead wires, 9.4-10.5 for in-road rail, 11.5-15.3 for on-road rail, and 19.5-20.8 for inductive coils.
+Trafikverket estimated the capital costs in million Swedish krona per two lane-kilometers or one road-kilometer in 2021: 12.4 for overhead wires, 9.4-10.5 for in-road rail, 11.5-15.3 for on-road rail, and 19.5-20.8 for inductive coils.

 A 2022 paper estimates the capital costs per two lane-kilometers at 1.1M USD for overhead wires, 0.7M USD for in-road rail, and 2.2M USD for inductive coils.
+This estimate does not account for total installation costs, maintenance costs, and other costs.

+The 2024 report by Trafikverket found that the cost estimates quoted earlier in the project relied too much on the manufacturers' estimates.
+Trafikverket estimates that the costs are at least double what was previously reported.
+Elonroad estimated in 2024 that two lane-kilometers of in-road ERS rail cost 3.5 to 5 million Euro.
+Assuming 50% infrastructure coverage along the ERS, it would cost 1.75 to 2.5 million Euro per kilometer road.

 Maintenance

 Travikverket estimated in 2020 that other-than-damage maintenance costs are highest for either of the two rail systems, second highest for overhead lines, and lowest for induction.
 Total annual maintenance costs were estimated in 2021 by the technology providers to be, in terms of percentage per year of the initial capital costs, 0.5% for rail, up to 1% for induction, and 1%-2% for overhead lines.
 A 2022 paper estimated yearly repair and maintenance cost per kilometer at 16,000 USD for overhead lines, 11,000 USD for in-road rail, and 33,000 USD for inductive coils.